-The Going for Gold Steering Group was set up to help build collaboration across the city as we work towards achieving 'Gold’ in the Sustainable Food Places awards.
+The Bristol Good Food 2030 Partnership was set up to help build collaboration across the city as we moved beyond achieving 'Gold’ in the Sustainable Food Places awards.

-The Going for Gold campaign is split into 6 themes: Buying Better, Food Waste, Urban Growing, Community Action, Eating Better, Food Equality.
-The Steering Group brings together theme leads for these 6 areas, along with Council staff who can offer support to the campaign, through e.g. Communications or Project Management.
+BGF2030 is split into 6 themes: Eating Better, Food Waste, Urban Growing, Disaster Risk Planning, Procurement, and Infrastructure.
+The Steering Group brings together theme leads for these 6 areas, along with Council staff who offer support to the campaign, through e.g. Communications or Project Management.

 Organisations represented on the Steering Group:

 In 2019 the partners are developing the 2030 Framework, which will outline what we would like to see change by 2030, and the 2024 Action Plan, whcih describes what will actually happen by March 2024.
 The main mechanism for engagement is via the BGF2030 website.

 The Partnership doesn't lead on Food Equality, instead, Feeding Bristol is writing a seperate Food Equality Strategy and Action Plan.